Green-Software-Foundation/if/docs/Impact Graph.md

 ![](images/bcb0066204a750f6b18a43a627c66b90.png)
 %%[[Impact Graph - Computation.excalidraw|🖋 Edit in Excalidraw]], and the [[Impact Graph - Computation.excalidraw.dark.png|dark exported image]]%%

 A computation of an Impact Graph can create one Impact Metric.
-It can also be configured to return a **time series of impacts**, so you can identify the moments when impact is higher or lower.
+It can also be configured to return a **time series of outputs**, so you can identify the moments when impact is higher or lower.
 Importantly a time series is computed for every node (grouping or component) in the graph so that you can analyze the source of impact structurally and temporally.

 ### Pipeline

 See [[Computation Pipeline]] for details regarding the phases of an Impact Graph Computation.

 In summary, there are 4 phases:
-- **Calculation**: Calculating the impacts of every component leaf node.
+- **Calculation**: Calculating the outputs of every component leaf node.
-- **Enrichment**: Enriching the impacts, e.g. calculating the carbon from energy using grid emissions data.
+- **Enrichment**: Enriching the outputs, e.g. calculating the carbon from energy using grid emissions data.
-- **Normalization**: Bucketing the impacts into a time series of impact durations.
+- **Normalization**: Bucketing the outputs into a time series of impact durations.
-- **Aggregation**: Aggregating the impacts by each impact duration, up the graph, to the parent nodes and finally, the root node
+- **Aggregation**: Aggregating the outputs by each impact duration, up the graph, to the parent nodes and finally, the root node

 Through the above pipeline process, we can handle multiple types of calculations.
 To see how we can calculate an SCI score, see [[Computing SCI Scores]].